Diethood » Recipes » Dinner Recipes » Beef Recipes » Rosemary Garlic Roast Beef Recipe

 One of the things I love most about this recipe is how versatile it is.
 You can make it ahead to serve on a busy weeknight, for a low-key Sunday dinner, or even for the holidays.
 Roast beef is a stellar addition to your Thanksgiving or Christmas dinner!
 And even better, this foolproof recipe is low-carb and keto-friendly.

-What’s the Best Cut of Meat to Use?
+What’s the Best Cut of Meat to Use for Roast Beef?

-If you’re wondering what kind of meat to use for the best roast beef, here are my top suggestions:
+If you’re wondering what kind of meat to use for the best roast, these are my top suggestions:

 • Top Round Roast